khanhtrinh301103/Assignment2_MachineLearning/README.md

 The result of the cross-validation with a batch size of 32 and learning rate was accidentally lost during version management, but we saved the results as a text file, so the model's result is displayed with text.

 The result of the 0.5 dropout rate accidentally disappeared during version management, but we saved the result as a text file, so it is shown in the text.

+### Task 2

+Task 2 model was trained under a smaller dataset instead of the whole dataset.

+### Task 3

+Task 3 used pre-tranied model EfficientNetB0 and Nereest Neighbor to execute the task.

+## How to run Task 3